JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_llama/index.md

 ![interface_animation](./images/interface_implementation.gif)

-Moving next, I will create a new function `LoadStreamingModel` in `load.go` file, which will explicitly take care of streaming based on model type.
+Next, I will create a new function `LoadStreamingModel` in `load.go` file, which will explicitly take care of streaming based on model type.

 As of now the code handles specific model `llama3`.
 But in the next section we will be dealing with anthropic.